stateful/docs.runme.dev/docs/open-source.md

 ## Getting help

-We encourage you to log [issues in Github](https://github.com/stateful/runme/issues), or [join our Discord](https://discord.gg/runme) - we look forward to hearing what you have to say.
+We encourage you to log [issues in Github](https://github.com/stateful/runme/issues), or [Join our Community](https://discord.gg/runme) - we look forward to hearing what you have to say.